prestonharberts/biblegateway-to-obsidian/Bible/Scripture/deut27.md

 <div class=paragraph-break></div>

 ###### 26
 <span class=verse-first>26</span>‘Cursed is the one who refuses to keep the words of this law.’
-Then all the people will say, ‘Amen!’
+Then all the people will say, ‘Amen!’”
 ##### <span class=arrow-left></span>[[deut26|Prev]]<span class=navigation-separator></span>[[deut27notes|Notes]]<span class=navigation-separator></span>[[deut28|Next]]<span class=arrow-right></span>